sascha2schroeder/popEye/materials/Measures.md

 - nrun: Number of runs on trial
 - nfix: Number of fixations on trial
 - nout: Number of outlier fixations on trial
-- sac: Mean sacade length
+- sac: Mean (forward) sacade length
 - skip: Proportion of words in the trial that have been skipped during first-pass reading
 - refix: Proportion of words in the trial that have been refixated
 - reg: Proportion of words which have been regressed into